 Mission-Related Social Enterprise Activities.
-Activities are recognized when revenues are received for services rendered through the social enterprise activities of CFSI, the first being the Center for Excellence in Humanitarian Service (CEHS) in Cotabato City, Mindanao, Philippines.
+Activities are recognized when revenues are received for services rendered through the social enterprise activities of CFSI, the first being the CEHS in Cotabato City, Mindanao, Philippines.

 Interest Income.
 Interest income is recognized as the interest accrues, taking into account the effective yield of the asset.